How to Properly Treat Animal and Human Bites?

 What happens if an animal bites you?

-Why it is important to treat an animal or human bites as soon as possible?
+Why is it important to treat animal or human bites as soon as possible?

 1. Stop Bleeding